How to Make a Bow with Ribbon in 4 Easy Steps

 Making pretty ribbon bows is so simple you might decide to skip store-bought from now on.
 Cut about 15 inches of ribbon for a medium-size bow.
 Being careful not to twist the ribbon, fold it back and forth over itself, forming two loops at the top and one loop in the bottom center.
 Think about the bunny ear trick for tying shoelaces you learned as a kid.

 Cross the right loop over the left loop, creating a third small loop where the bases meet.
 Make sure the tails are equal lengths and flat.
 This will help when it comes time to trim your bow.

 Fold what is now the left loop down behind the right loop and through the bottom loop.

-Editor's Tip: If you're using wire-edge ribbon, be sure the edges stay smooth so the finished bow lays flat and looks polished.
+Editor's Tip: If you're using a wire-edged ribbon, be sure the edges stay smooth so the finished bow lays flat and looks polished.

 Pull the top loops taut to form a knot in the center of the bow.
 Trim the tails and notch the ends.
 Tug gently on the loops of the bow and tails to even out each side.
 Finesse your bow to any size and shape you like.
 It's OK if it doesn't look perfect, you can always pull the bow apart and start again!
-Once you've mastered how to make a classic bow out of ribbon, try making another handmade bow for a personal finishing touch to wrapped gifts.
+Once you've mastered how to make a classic bow out of ribbon, try making another handmade bow to add the finishing touch to wrapped gifts.

 Related: How to Make a Gorgeous Florist Bow